CamioCam/examples/batch-import/README.md

 Query args:

 - `accesstoken`: `device_id` of the Box being used, serves as some sort of shared secret
-- `local_camera_id`: the local camera ID for the batch input source
+- `local_camera_id`: the ID of the camera as given by the user
 - `camera_id`: the camera ID of the batch input source (TODO: why do we need both of these?)
 - `hash`: SHA sum of the content being posted, used to map segments back to the original source
-- `timestamp`: starting timestamp of the video, the timestamps of the segments are calculated from there.
+- `timestamp`: starting timestamp (ISO8601 YYYY-mm-ddTHH:MM:SS.FFFF format) of the video

 Body: